 Ruiz and Jones work on Project Hermes within CIIMS.
 They help maintain and improve communication between servers that operate drones.

 “Think of it like a warehouse,” Ruiz said.
-“Instead of actual equipment, we three kinds of data that we store and send.
+“Instead of actual equipment, we have three kinds of data that we store and send.
 We give that out to the other servers and clients, and they’ve used it to build user interfaces, flight simulations, and protocols.
 Essentially, they can do what they like with our data.
 Just like when a warehouse gives out their tools.”

 One server collects data on the locations of in-flight drones, their destinations and their assigned flight path.
 It also collects data on potential issues such as bad weather.
 Those issues are than sent out as an alert to other servers.